chiu3101/project2/README.md

 # Project 2
-A folder to be converteed into a git repo from local system
+A folder to be converted into a git repo from local system.
+Created by Chiu.